-Cloud Trends 4: Solution-focused Partners
+Trend 4: Solution-focused Partners

 As businesses continue to move their infrastructure using SaaS, PaaS and IaaS, one cloud trend is that there will be a continued need for third-party vendors who really specialize in meeting specific use cases and problem-solving new cloud challenges.
-While your cloud provider will be responsible for infrastructure needs such as storage, outsources will be taking care of compute and networking, specific needs such as data, visibility, AI and ML technology, or IoT.
+While your cloud provider will be responsible for cloud infrastructure needs such as storage, outsources will be taking care of compute and networking, specific needs such as data, visibility, AI and ML technology, or IoT.

 These external partners will need to have a strong insight into how cloud computing and its associated technologies work, leaving the hardware element to AWS or the other infrastructure leaders, but well-versed in how to get the best solutions on both the cloud and on-premises for specific organizational needs.

-Cloud Trends 5: A Continued Shift to Tech on Demand
+Trend 5: A Continued Shift to Tech on Demand

-As cloud costs get taken under control, businesses will have more revenue at their disposal to take advantage of these solutions that beat their specific industry challenges.
+As costs get taken under control, businesses will have more revenue at their disposal to take advantage of these solutions that beat their specific industry challenges.
 In turn, providers will look to push out innovation that is easily accessible to a wide audience, has a low learning curve, low-code interface, and is more democratized overall, so that anyone can reap the rewards.
-Without the need for a team of data scientists, organizations will begin to see the benefits of Machine Learning, AI, and automation in a very tangible way to solve and enhance business strategy and an exciting cloud trend in 2021.
+Without the need for a team of data scientists, organizations will begin to see the benefits of Machine Learning, AI, and automation in a very tangible way to solve and enhance business strategy and an exciting cloud computing trend in 2021.
 This is only reiterated by the offerings that cloud providers are pushing to the masses, such as Azure’s Machine Learning Experimental UI, the focus on AI and ML at AWS Innovate, and GCP’s Auto ML.

 The cloud has started to reach its full potential, as a conduit for organizations of all sizes to realize huge amounts of value.
 The first step is already here, as businesses can now utilize infrastructure that has resources that they could never have achieved on their own.

-The next level of cloud trends that we’re going to see as we move through 2021 and into 2022 is organizations getting ahead of the challenges of compliance and security, and partnering with smart, innovative external solutions.
+The next level of trends that we’re going to see as we move through 2021 and into 2022 is organizations getting ahead of the challenges of compliance and security, and partnering with smart, innovative external solutions.
 These companies will already have a deep understanding of the new hybrid reality, and therefore allow forward-thinking customers to see an immediate benefit from their targeted skills and expertise.

 If visibility of a hybrid environment is one of the challenges holding you back from cloud adoption, let’s give you 2020 vision and put it firmly on your roadmap for this year.
 Get in touch to schedule a demo.